 I also think the machine is reasonably priced: at £67.00, it is about a quarter of the more expensive machines with an in-built compressor.
 If you do want to make several batches of ice cream at a time, then I would recommend the Cuisinart ICE-100 Ice Cream Maker, which makes ice cream comparable to the ICE-30 in texture.

-If you’ve found this review useful and are thinking of investing in a swanky ICE30, you can support me by purchasing your machine from the guys at amazon.com using the link below:
+If you’ve found this review useful and are thinking of investing in a swanky ICE-30, you can support this amazing blog by purchasing your machine from the chaps at amazon.com using the link below.
+All orders are processed and delivered by amazon.com.

 Hope this review helps.
 Any questions, feel free to send them my way.